Raza Jaffrey

-Raza Jaffrey (born 28 May 1973) is a British actor and singer.
-His roles include Zafar Younis on the BBC One spy drama series Spooks, Neal Hudson on the CBS medical drama Code Black, and Lieutenant Colonel Aasar Khan in season 4 of the Showtime series Homeland.
+Raza Jaffrey is a British actor.
+He is known for his roles as Zafar Younis in the BBC One spy drama series Spooks (2004–2007) and Neal Hudson in the CBS medical drama Code Black (2015).
+He also had a recurring role as Aasar Khan in season 4 of the Showtime series Homeland (2014).
+More recently, he appeared in the NBC series The Enemy Within (2019) and the Starz series The Serpent Queen (2022–2024).

-Early life
+Early life and education

-Jaffrey was born in Liverpool, Merseyside.
-His father Hyder Jaffrey was born in Agra, India and later moved to Pakistan after Partition.
-He then emigrated to the UK to train in the merchant navy and later became a captain.
-Hyder met Joan Bradshaw, an Irish Catholic Liverpudlian in the 1950s and they lived in Karachi, Pakistan for a decade.
-The couple married in 1962 and had four children of which Raza was the youngest.
-He grew up in London and was educated at Dulwich College between 1986 and 1991, alongside actors Rupert Penry-Jones and Chiwetel Ejiofor.
+Jaffrey's father, Hyder Jaffrey, was born in Agra, India, and later moved to Pakistan after Partition.
+Hyder Jaffrey emigrated to the UK in 1948 to train in the merchant navy and later became a captain.
+Hyder met Joan Bradshaw, an Irish Catholic Liverpudlian, in the early 1950s and they lived in Karachi, Pakistan, for a decade.
+The couple married in 1962 and had four children, of whom Raza was the youngest.

+Jaffrey grew up in London and was educated at Dulwich College between 1986 and 1991, alongside actors Rupert Penry-Jones and Chiwetel Ejiofor.

 Jaffrey's initial career aspiration was to become a Royal Air Force pilot and he passed the entrance exams for it and went on to study English and Drama at Manchester University with the intention of gaining a degree to join officer training.
 However while at university, he became interested in acting and joined the Bristol Old Vic Theatre School after graduation.

-While at university, he appeared in several plays at the Edinburgh Festival Fringe, including The London Vertigo by Brian Friel, and at the Pendley Open Air Shakespeare Festival, including Henry VIII and A Comedy of Errors.
+While at university, Jaffrey appeared in several plays at the Edinburgh Festival Fringe, including The London Vertigo by Brian Friel, and at the Pendley Open Air Shakespeare Festival, including Henry VIII and A Comedy of Errors.
 In his final year at Manchester, he worked with Royal Shakespeare Company chief associate director Gregory Doran, which he has cited as one of the things that led him to apply for Bristol Old Vic Theatre School and eventually go on to become a professional actor.
 Throughout his time at Manchester, he was also the lead singer of a jazz funk band.
 He also participated on America's Next Top Model.